OFFICIAL STANDARDIZED NATIONAL MAH JONGG

 - 4th session player "D" (SOUTH) will collect ALL 4 CARDS or sheets and turn them in to official scorekeeper.

-- CHANGES TO SCORES will not be made once the score cards or score sheets have been accepted for scoring by the computer (or the Director).
-In the event of dispute, all four (4) players must be present for verification with the Director.
+26. CHANGES TO SCORES will not be made once the score cards or score sheets have been accepted for scoring by the computer (or the Director).
+In the event of dispute, all four (4) players should be present for verification with the Director.

 FOR QUESTIONS REGARDING TOURNAMENT RULES:

 Call MAH JONGG MADNESS® or MAH JONGG MASTER POINTS® 941-351-9420

 www.mahjonggmasterpoints.com ©2011-19 MAH JONGG MASTER POINTS® & MAH JONGG MADNESS®